sql-sith/cdc-2024/meeting-notes/2023-11-18 meeting notes.md

 > There is NO WARRANTY, to the extent permitted by law.
 > ```
 >
 > Notice that line 3 begins with the words `GNU bash`.
-That's right, the default shell on macOS is, in fact, shell that our hypothetical macOS user just threw shade at as an obscure, Neandarthal menace: `bash`.
+That's right, the default shell on macOS is, in fact, the same shell that our hypothetical macOS user just threw shade at as an obscure, Neandarthal menace: `bash`.
 >
-> If you try the same syntax on `Ubuntu`, you get_data an error:
+> If you try the same syntax on `Ubuntu`, you get an error:
 >
 > ```bash
 > chris@caerdydd:~$ sh --version
 > sh: 0: Illegal option --
 > ```
 >
-> Rather than try to get_data this program to tell us its version, the better way to do this is to use the `man` pages.
+> Rather than try to get this program to tell us its version, the better way to do this is to use the `man` pages.
 Below I have listed first part of the output from `man sh` on Ubuntu.
 Notice that the shell name is `dash `.
 The `dash` shell is faster than `bash` at certain low-level operations, and is used by many, if not all, Debian-based Linux distributions.
 >
 > ```bash
 > chris@caerdydd:~$ man sh